-The proposed transmission overhead line between Mbeya and Sumbawanga will be designed as a 400 kV double circuit line, with self-supporting steel lattice towers.
+The proposed transmission overhead line between Mbeya and Sumbawanga will be designed as a 400 kV double circuit line and for Tunduma S/S to TanZam border will be two 330 kV transmission lines heading for the border of Tanzania and Zambia, and further in to Zambia with self-supporting steel lattice towers.
 Both circuits will be strung from Mbeya to Tunduma; one circuit will strung from Tunduma to Sumbawanga under the project and the other circuit will be strung whenever the demand increased.
 The towers shall carry two conductors per phase (BLUEJAY - ACSR) in order to reduce the corona effect, with necessary suspension and strain insulator sets as required, one earth conductor and one optical ground wire (OPGW) together with all fittings to achieve the optimum performance and meet the reliability standards specified.